-- 1. The RIPE NCC solicits input from the RIPE community for all services 1) that are critical to the operation of the Internet, or 2) directly affect the operations of our members or the RIPE community - guidance from the appropriate RIPE working group. - the RIPE community from an early stage until successful deployment. - reviews with the appropriate RIPE working group.
+- 1. The RIPE NCC solicits input from the RIPE community for all services 1) that are critical to the operation of the Internet, or 2) directly affect the operations of our members or the RIPE community - Requirements for these services are discussed in an open community process with guidance from the appropriate RIPE working group. - The RIPE NCC publishes implementation and deployment plans and seeks input from the RIPE community from an early stage until successful deployment. - The RIPE NCC regularly reports on the performance of its services and conducts reviews with the appropriate RIPE working group.